 Rehab Science, for the purposes of the program, is defined as one of the following: medicine, nursing, low vision rehabilitation, occupational therapy, physical therapy, speech-language pathology, audiology, vocational rehabilitation, engineering (biomedical, clinical, or rehabilitation), prosthetics & orthotics, recreation therapy, and rehabilitation technology (rehabilitation technology defined as an Associate degree curriculum for technicians focusing upon application of technologies to the needs of people with disabilities).

 1 FTE = full-time employment, typically 35-40 hours per week; .50 FTE (half-time) = 17.5-20 hours per week; .25 FTE = 9-10 hours per week.
-Work must be remunerated (does not include pre-professional training) and the total time required must have been gained within the most recent 6 years.
+Work outside a CAAHEP accredited AT certificate or degree program must be remunerated (does not include pre-professional training) and the total time required must have been gained within the most recent 6 years.

 Direct consumer related services in Assistive Technology is defined as those services that are provided in-person to consumers and others related to or working with consumers.
 It may include, but is not limited to, the following*: